2amigos/ei18n/README.md

 Displaying the editor
 --------------------------

 Once the module and the translation component have been set.
-You just use any of the following helper functions::
+You can just use any of the following helper functions::

     Yii::app()->translate->renderMissingTranslationsEditor();